 In 1984, I (Lisa) became aware of the Ageless Wisdom teachings as put forth by first Lucille Cedercrans and then Alice Bailey.
 Since then I have spent a majority of my life seeking to understand them.
 In the 1990’s I received an MSE in Esoteric Psychology and a PhDE in Esoteric Philosophy.
 (I already had a Master’s in Marriage, Family, Child Counseling and a background in mainstream psychology before getting into the Ageless Wisdom teachings).

 To get these degrees I went to ITP, or the Institute of Transpersonal Psychology (now known as Sophia) primarily because I thought they would be open to the Alice Bailey teachings (at least in a minimal way).
 I also chose ITP over Pacifica because I thought ITP would be much more open to the writings of Ken Wilber, whose books I was already reading.
 While completing my Master’s at ITP I found the openness to the Ageless Wisdom teachings was limited at best.
 After submitting my Masters Thesis I experienced a clash of views with some of the faculty.
 My Thesis proposed that there was more than one enlightenment and that their version of “unity consciousness” was not the last step in spiritual evolution.
 I cited many references from Alice Bailey using her ideas of initiations as a series of enlightenments to back my claims.
 I also tried to argue that Ken Wilber (someone I still greatly respect) could benefit from some of what the Ageless Wisdom teachings had to offer.
-People at my university, to say the least, were not too keen on this.
+Some people at my university, to say the least, were not too keen on this.

 In fact because of my “radical views” I almost did not get to pass my Master’s degree.
 The head of ITP intervened and I made it through.
 Ironically, years later books like After the Ecstasy, the Laundry and Halfway up the Mountain emerged beginning to argue the same points I had asserted in my Master’s thesis within the Transpersonal Psychology world.